 Inspired by the enthusiasm Stephen received from his first album release he went on to produce a second album in 2014 that was entitled Broken Shells.
 Again this was a collection of personal, soulful and spiritual stories from Stephen’s true life experiences.

 Stephen is a private person and so you will not often find him performing.
 However Stephen is always pleased to hear from anyone who has enjoyed his music or that has some personal connection with the themes of his work.
-Please don’t hesitate to leave a comment on Stephen’s Youtube videos or to send him a private message.
+Please don’t hesitate to leave a comment on Stephen’s Youtube videos or to send him an email: firstname.lastname@example.org.
 He will be delighted to hear from you.